 In general, Chapter 30B applies to the procurement of supplies and services, dispositions of surplus supplies, and the acquisition and disposition of real property.
 For supplies and services, with certain exceptions, Chapter 30B provides for:

-- Use of sound business practices for contracts under $5,000.
+- Use of sound business practices for procurements of less than $10,000.

 - Solicitation of three quotes for procurements estimated to cost $10,000 to $50,000.

 - Competitive sealed bids or proposals for procurements estimated to cost more than $50,000.

 Chapter 30B prescribes procedures for the disposition of surplus supplies with a value of $10,000 or more and requires that the procurement officer dispose of surplus supplies with an estimated net value of less than $10,000 using written procedures approved by the governmental body.
 Also, Chapter 30B prescribes procedures for the acquisition of an interest in real property by purchase or rental with a cost of more than $35,000, and for the disposition of an interest in real property by sale or rental with a value greater than $35,000.